 Read more: Dim or turn off the bright LED lights of your devices once and for all

 It sounds weird, but it really works – I can attest to that as someone who’s lived in California through several heat waves without AC power.
 It won’t keep you cool all night, but it will keep you cool for 30 minutes to an hour, giving you time to sink into a deep sleep.

 Simply place your pillowcases and sheets in your freezer for a few hours before bed.
 Put them back on your bed and snuggle up in your own personal igloo.

 12. Lower your thermostat

-It probably seems obvious, but a lot of people are hesitant to turn theabove a certain temperature.
+It probably seems obvious, but a lot of people are hesitant to turn the thermostat above a certain temperature.
 Turning your home into an arctic tundra with air conditioning definitely increases your electric bill, after all.
 But if you feel like you’ve tried everything and still wake up sweaty, you may just need to lower your nighttime temperature a few notches.

-According to the National Sleep Foundation, most experts agree that 65 degrees Fahrenheit is the because it helps your body maintain its natural core temperature at night.
-However, the US Department of Energy suggests that the this summer is 82 F while sleeping and 85 F outside the house to ensure maximum energy savings.
+According to the National Sleep Foundation, most experts agree that 65 degrees Fahrenheit is the ideal sleeping temperature because it helps your body maintain its natural core temperature at night.
+However, the US Department of Energy suggests that the ideal temperature for your thermostat this summer is 82 F while sleeping and 85 F outside the house to ensure maximum energy savings.
 So be prepared to spend a little more this summer if you change the thermostat every night.